The Raven | Poe's study on paranoia

 Quoth the Raven “Nevermore.”

-At first, the man appears melancholic but rational: he considers logical explanations to the sounds he hears.
+At first, the man appears melancholic but rational: he considers logical explanations for the sounds he hears.
 However, the more he interrogates the raven, the more he slides into madness, interpreting the mono-response of the bird as a personal conviction.
 Obsession feeds on self-induced torture.
 The American writer Henry James perfectly depicted this idea in his horror tale The Turn of the Screw, where the screw is a metaphor for the slow penetration of paranoia.

 A fecund legacy

 The Raven left an immense heritage in the artistic world.
 For example, the Italian poet Giovanni Pascoli wrote L’Assiuolo (The Scops Owl) as a soliloquy to a sad bird’s call, inspired by Poe’s work.
 They both imbue the two-winged animals with a supernatural role.
 To Pascoli, the voice of the bird mirrors the one of the beloved people he lost.
-The use of the onomatopoeia is different though.
+The use of onomatopoeia is different, though.
 In Pascoli’s poem, it’s the pure reproduction of a sound (chiù chiù), while Poe uses a meaningful word whose articulation recalls the cawing of a raven.